Al-Arabi SC (Kuwait): 1960–1980 (starting of Il-Za'īm)

 Through the years Al-Arabi SC has won the Kuwait Premier League 7 times.
-They have also won 3 Joint Leagues, 6 Emir Cup's and 1 Federation Cup.
+They have also won 3 Joint Leagues, 6 Emir Cups and 1 Federation Cup.

 They were the first-ever Kuwaiti team to play outside Kuwait, by competing in friendly matches against teams through the Arabian Peninsula, showing competitive play.
 On 3 December 1974 Al-Arabi SC faced Lazio from Italy and beat them 1–0 in a friendly match.

 1980–2009

 In 1982 Al-Arabi SC was the first-ever team to win Gulf Club Champions Cup (GCC Champions League), and then won it again in 2003.

 Al-Arabi SC had changed their logo in 1991.
-From 1990-2005 they have won 26 titles.
+From 1990 to 2005 they have won 26 titles.
 Their then-last league title came in 2001–02, with occasional AFC Cup appearances.

 2010–2012

 Through these 2 seasons they won 2 titles: the Kuwait Super Cup and Kuwait Crown Prince Cup.
 On 27 December 2011, they were crowned champions of the Crown Prince Cup after 3 trophy-less seasons.